-Unfortunately, it’s sometimes hard to be smart about SaaS procurement.
+Unfortunately, it is sometimes hard to be smart about SaaS procurement.
 Whether a company needs a CRM tool, productivity and collaboration software, or a cloud-computing solution, the search for the right software can lead to all sorts of mistakes.

-But there’s good news, too: These mistakes are ultimately avoidable.
-At Sastrix, we exist to make SaaS buying easier to manage.
+But there’s good news too: These mistakes are ultimately avoidable.
+At Sastrify, we exist to make SaaS buying easier to manage.
 To help you get started on your search for the right software and tools to manage your business, here’s a look at 14 SaaS procurement mistakes to avoid.

 When a company recognizes the need for a specific type of SaaS platform, that need is typically urgent.
-Given this urgency, it’s easy to rush into a purchase or contract.
+Given this urgency, it is easy to rush into a purchase or contract.
 Moving too fast can lead to serious issues, though.
-When you move too fast, you often fail to properly evaluate multiple options, and moving too quickly also means you don’t have time to negotiate properly (more on this in a moment).
+When you move too fast, you often fail to reasonably evaluate multiple options.
+It also means you do not take enough time to negotiate properly.

-And then there’s the opposite problem: moving too slowly.
-When your business demands a quality SaaS product to solve an organizational problem, you don’t have weeks or even months to conduct an RFP process, speak to leading options, and then agonize over a final decision.
+And then there is the opposite problem: moving too slowly.
+When your business demands a quality SaaS product to solve an organizational problem, you do not have weeks or even months to conduct an RFP process, speak to leading options, and agonize over a final decision.
 Rather, you need to move deliberately and decisively without rushing a decision.

-There’s a happy medium between moving too fast and moving too slow on SaaS buying decisions.
+There is a happy medium between moving too fast and moving too slow on SaaS buying decisions.
 Moving at the right pace allows your company to make an informed decision on time.
-And it ultimately allows your business to secure the benefits it needs from a SaaS solution without waiting an inordinate amount of time.
+That eventually allows your business to secure the benefits it needs from a SaaS solution without waiting an inordinate amount of time.

 There are plenty of reasons why startups and other companies fail to shop around for any given SaaS solution: